 - Take the photo!

-Despite your best efforts, sometimes you will need to correct the picture after you have taken it – either to remove an unsightly shadow, or to brighten the image slightly.
-I do this on my iphone, using an app called SnapSeed.
+Despite your best efforts, sometimes you will need to correct the origami picture after you have taken it – either to remove an unsightly shadow or to brighten the image slightly.
+I edit my origami studio photo on my iPhone, using an app called SnapSeed.
 It’s free and easy to use.
 Explaining how to use SnapSeed is beyond the scope of this article, but there is a very good series of articles available here.

 Do you use a light box for your origami photography or do you have other tips that you’d like to share?
-Please feel free to get in contact, either by commenting below, or you can find me on Instagram or Twitter.
+Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!

 Thanks for reading!